Hyundai Kona EV which offers 452 km of driving range will be sold via 15 select specialised dealerships all over India

 Hyundai recently launched the Kona all-electric SUV in India on the 9th of July and it is the very first all-electric SUV in the country and will be made available at select dealerships only.
 However, the electric vehicle chapter in India might just change with the new Hyundai Kona.
 The eSUV is priced at a premium of Rs 25.30 lakh (ex-showroom, Delhi) and Hyundai plans to sell 500 units annually.

-Hyundai has announced that initially, they would be selling the Kona only in 16 select cities through specialized dealerships.
+Hyundai has announced at the press event that they would be selling the Kona only in 11 select cities through specialized dealerships.
 Hyundai will be the first manufacturer to debut an all-electric SUV in the country, ahead of MG, who also has the eZS electric SUV slated for launch later this year.

 The Kona is quite a handsome looking SUV.
 It looks pretty much similar to the regular Kona except for some revisions to the grille which now sports an unique pattern and the bumpers too have been slightly redesigned.
 The driving range of the Kona is pretty good considering the other electric cars we have in India like the e-Verito has a driving range of only 140 km.

 Like all Hyundai’s, the Kona will be very well loaded with all necessary equipment.
 It will feature an 8-inch touchscreen display with live services, real-time traffic updates, Apple CarPlay and Android Auto, an 8-speaker KRELL premium audio with a subwoofer, heated and ventilated seats and more.
 It might also get the BlueLink connectivity system that debuted with the Venue.
 On the safety front, it will have six airbags, ABS, blind spot detection, hill-start assist and a reverse camera.